 The materials that make up the upper may be thin, but they sure are resistant to abrasion.
 Even after being stepped on several times, they still don't show serious signs of wear and tear.

-These materials are also provide much needed response especially during aggressive cuts and side steps.
+These materials also provide the much-needed response, especially during aggressive cuts and side steps.

 The support features in this shoe work as they should.
-For example, the wide base keep rides stable.
-Also, the cushlon that comes up the sides cage the foot in
+For example, the wide base keeps rides stable.
+Also, the cushion that comes up the sides cages the foot in.

 The GT Jump needs some getting used to

 This Nike shoe, particularly the Jump Frame in the rear area, has to be broken in.
 It doesn't take long to break this one in though.

 This shoe delivers comfort all around

 The upper materials are lined with fabric underneath to ensure next-to-skin comfort.
 The soft cushion also ensures underfoot goodness.

 Avoid outdoor games, perhaps?